grantbelford/N225-Equity-Statarb-Classical-k-Means-LLM/README.md

 1. Using 589 days of daily N225 constituent equity closing price data, we compare statarb peformance between:

 Strat 1.
-Statarb - Brute Force Method (ie. focus on Industry classification for pairs selection - Fig2 for info) vs.
+Statarb - Classical Method (ie. focus on Industry classification for pairs selection - Fig2 for info) vs.

 Strat 2.
 Statarb - k-Means Clustering (no pre-defined industry, sector or other restrictions - goal is for this approach to discover *non-intuitive* pairs with similar behaviour despite being from different industries)